NACLab/ngc-learn/docs/tutorials/modeling_basics.md

-# Lessons: Model and Simulation Basics
+# Model and Simulation Basics

-In this set of tutorials/lessons, we go through the basic use of ngc-learn to construct basic functioning dynamical systems and simulating them.
+In this set of tutorials, we go through the core use of ngc-learn in constructing functioning dynamical systems as well as simulating them.

 The lessons are organized to be followed sequentially, though you may jump to different points as is relevant: